AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 # Integrate with [!DNL Adobe Analytics] {#integrate-aem-forms-with-adobe-analytics}

-AEM Forms integrates with [Adobe Analytics](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/overview.html?lang=en) to allow you to capture and track performance metrics for your published forms and documents.
-The objective behind analyzing these metrics is to make informed decisions based on data about the changes required to make forms or documents more usable.
+AEM Forms integrates with [Adobe Analytics](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/overview.html?lang=en) to allow you to capture and track performance metrics for your published forms.
+The objective behind analyzing these metrics is to enable business users to gain insights into end user behavior and optimize the data capture experience.
+It helps them to make informed decisions based on data about the changes required to make forms more usable.

 After performing the actions mentioned in this article, you can configure and view reports in [!DNL Adobe Analytics], as demonstrated in the following video: